liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/08-adapting-your-media-to-multiple-devices/01-installing-adaptive-media.markdown

 You can install Adaptive Media from
 [Liferay Marketplace](https://web.liferay.com/marketplace)
 for Liferay Portal CE 7.0 and Liferay DXP.
-To find the app, search for *Adaptive Media* on Liferay Marketplace.
-For instructions on installing apps via Liferay Marketplace, see the article
-[Using the Liferay Marketplace](/discover/portal/-/knowledge_base/7-0/using-the-liferay-marketplace).
+From the Marketplace, search for *Adaptive Media* and follow the installation instructions at [Using the Liferay Marketplace](/discover/portal/-/knowledge_base/7-0/using-the-liferay-marketplace).

 Installing Adaptive Media installs all its modules.
-Some modules are mandatory and must be enabled for Adaptive Media to function, while others are optional and can be disabled.
-The Adaptive Media API modules are mandatory.
-These modules export packages for the other modules to consume.
-Disabling an API module therefore disables any other modules that depend on it.
+Some modules are mandatory and must be enabled for Adaptive Media to function, while others can be disabled.
+The Adaptive Media API modules, which export packages for the other modules to consume, are mandatory; disabling one also disables any other modules that depend on it.
 Here's a list of the Adaptive Media API modules:

 -   Liferay Adaptive Media API
 -   Liferay Adaptive Media Content Transformer API